dgouldin/docrails/guides/source/association_basics.md

 ### The `has_many` Association

-A `has_many` association indicates a one-to-many connection with another model.
+A `has_many` association indicates a many-to-one connection with another model.
 You'll often find this association on the "other side" of a `belongs_to` association.
 This association indicates that each instance of the model has zero or more instances of another model.
 For example, in an application containing customers and orders, the customer model could be declared like this:

 ```ruby
 class Customer < ActiveRecord::Base